Form W-2 Preview

 Withholding Boxes

-• Box 2: Federal income tax withheld — Tax taken from your paychecks
+• Box 2: Federal income tax withheld — Tax remitted to IRS from your paychecks

 • Box 17: State income tax — State taxes withheld